 Been there, done that.
 Right?
 This is easier to fix than you think.

-You'll need some patience and a roll of duct tape.
-First, if a large chunk of your wheel has broken off, you want to remove the entire wheel - until the metal base of the wheel is exposed.
+You’ll need some patience and a roll of duct tape.
+First, if a large chunk of your wheel has broken off you will want to remove the entire wheel – until the metal base of the wheel is exposed.
 It might seem counterintuitive, but just trust me on this one.

-Next you'll want to slant the edges a bit, especially if they are rubbing of the frame of your luggage.
-Use a carpet knife or some sandpaper to do this - be careful not to harm yourself.
+Next, you’ll want to slant the edges a bit, especially if they are rubbing on the frame of your luggage.
+Use a carpet knife or some sandpaper to do this – be careful not to harm yourself.

 In terms of functionality, your suitcase should be as good as new.
 If you’re worried about aesthetics, you can always cover up the duct tape with a piece of black electrical tape – no one will be able to tell difference between the two wheels, apart from you!